 Working with longtime TRSA risk management partner Haylor Freyer & Coon, the committee is rolling out a personal-computer-based modular training program that will enable drivers to learn at their own pace.
 Topics likely to be covered include distracted driving, adverse weather, speeding, parking and backing, highway driving and failure to yield.
 It’s anticipated that participating companies will have the option of pre-testing drivers to determine the degree to which they perceive hazards and assign their training accordingly.

-- Caleb Paige, (Vice Chair), Faultless Laundry Co., Kansas City, MO
+- Caleb Paige, (Chair), Faultless Laundry Co., Kansas City, MO

 - Hector Durand, Prudential Overall Supply, Irvine, CA